antusystem/Uipath-Challenges-with-Robocorp/9. RPA Challenge - Dynamic Selectors on Google/README.md

-# 6. RPA Challenge - Retrieve items from a combobox
+# 9. RPA Challenge - Dynamic Selectors on Google

 This robot solves the RPA Challenge page (`http://rpachallenge.com/`) as described in `https://forum.uipath.com/t/9-rpa-challenge-dynamic-selectors-on-google/2709`.
 To run it you can download rcc (`https://github.com/robocorp/rcc`), go to the bot directory and execute de command `rcc run`.